jchapin/capitaltechnologyservices.github.io/_posts/2016-08-15-project-documentation.md

     features the ability for third party developers to integrate our product into their products.
 This is produced in addition to product documentation written in the source code of the product.
-1. Product Documentation - Documentation integrated into the source code of the product.
+1. Source Documentation - Documentation integrated into the source code of the product.

 ## User Manual Standards